-If you have an interest in local history then why not come along to our regular monthly meetings?
+If you have an interest in local history why not join us at our regular monthly meetings?
 We have a range of speakers on topics that generally have a bias towards Sheringham, North Norfolk or Norfolk county.
-For example subjects such as Repton and Sheringham Park, Early Man in North Norfolk and Norfolk and the Titanic Sinking have all been covered recently.
+For example subjects such as Repton and Sheringham Park, Early Man in North Norfolk and Norfolk and the Titanic Sinking have all been covered in the recent past.

-Meetings are on the first Wednesday of most months, normally starting at 7.00. with tea or coffee.
+Meetings are on the first Wednesday of most months, normally starting at 7.00 for 7.30.

-This Group started as part of the Preservation Society, chaired by Mike Felmingham which was responsible for the ‘Heritage Walk’ and Blue Plaques around the town.
+The Sheringham History Group (SHG) started as part of the Preservation Society, chaired by Mike Felmingham, which was responsible for the ‘Heritage Walk’ and Blue Plaques around the town.

-For the past few years , under the guidance of Hugh Bradbury, the SHG has met at the Sheringham Museum at the Mo, on the seafront.
+For the past few years , under the guidance of Hugh Bradbury, the SHG has usually met at the Sheringham Museum at the Mo, on the seafront.
 Occasionally sessions are run at Sheringham Little Theatre.
 We also arrange at least one visit each year to a local site of historic interest.
 The group holds a December social event at a local venue.

-To give a flavour of our meetings, topics covered during the past several months are listed on the ARCHIVE page.
+To give a flavour of our meetings, topics covered at our most recent meetings are outlined on the archive page.

 Download the SHG application form as a pdf file.

 Download the SHG application form as a MS Word document.

 Every effort will be made to adhere to the published programme, but very occasionally deviation from it may become unavoidable.
 Additionally it may be necessary to re-arrange and/or cancel events if the Government issues Covid directions or guidelines that affect the events.
 As much notice of any change(s) will be given as possible using all reasonable means, including notices on the website.